 Albatrosses soar with amazing prowess over the Southern Ocean using a flying technique called dynamic soaring.
 Dynamic soaring allows albatrosses to tap into the energy of the wind and can be used when the wind speed is higher than 30 km per hour, or 18 mph – which it usually is.

-In 1873, the French writer Jules Verne wrote his famous novel in which Phileas Fogg of London attempts, against all odds, to get ‘Around the World in Eighty Days.’
-With the opening of a new railway in India, a newspaper makes the claim that it should be possible to make a complete circuit of Earth in eighty days.
-Fogg accepts the challenge and after many adventures succeeds by the skin of his teeth.
+In 1873, the French writer Jules Verne wrote his famous novel in which Phileas Fogg of London attempts, against all odds, to get ‘Around the World in Eighty Days’ after a newspaper makes the claim that it should be possible to make a complete circuit of Earth in eighty days.
+Fogg accepts the challenge and, after many adventures, succeeds by the skin of his teeth.

 We now know that the wandering albatross only comes to dry land when it is time to breed.
 Once a chick leaves the nest, it may stay at sea for as long as five years.